 P 2260 Affirmative Action Program for School and Classroom Practices

-P2361 Acceptable Use of Computer Networks/Computers and Resources
+P 2361 Acceptable Use of Computer Networks/Computers and Resources

 P 2460 Special Education/Sending Districts

 P 5200 Attendance

 R 5330 Administration of Medication

 P 5331 Management of Life-Threatening Allergies in Schools

-P5338 Diabetes Management
+P 5338 Diabetes Management

-P5511 Dress and Grooming
+P 5511 Dress and Grooming

 P 5512 Harassment, Intimidation and Bullying

-P5516 Use of Electronic Communication Devices
+P 5516 Use of Electronic Communication Devices

-P5519 Dating Violence at School
+P 5519 Dating Violence at School

 P 5530 Substance Abuse

-P5615 Suspected Gang Activity
+P 5615 Suspected Gang Activity

 P 5751 Sexual Harassment

-P7441 Electronic Surveillance in School Buildings
+P 7441 Electronic Surveillance in School Buildings

 P 8601 Pupil Supervision After School Dismissal

-P9713 Recruitment by Special Interest Groups
+P 9713 Recruitment by Special Interest Groups

-Policies can be located by selecting the "Board of Education" tab and select "Board of Education" policies on the drop down menu.
+Policies can be located on the MTSD website (mtsd.k12.nj.us) by selecting the "BOE" tab and then selecting "Policies and Regulations" from the drop down menu.
 A search menu is presented to locate any policy or regulation.
 For those who do not have access to a computer, copies of the policies are available in the main office of the high school.